 BIOL 3372 Molecular Biology.
-(4) (taught regularly on rotation with 3373 and 3376) A molecular study of genes, their expression, the control of their expression, and the gene products that result.
+(4) (taught regularly on rotation in spring with 3376)

+A molecular study of genes, their expression, the control of their expression, and the gene products that result.
 The lab uses molecular techniques to study questions involving genes and their gene products.
-Prerequisites: CHEM 1102, CHEM 1102 L, and BIOL 3321 or BIOL 3322 or

-BIOL 3370 or BIOL 3373 or BIOL 3374 or permission of instructor regulation, recombinant DNA technology, cancer, and population genetics.
-The laboratory will evaluate wild-type and mutant model organisms using classical and molecular genetic approaches.
-Prerequisites: BIOL 1107, 1107 L, 1108, and 1108 L
+Prerequisites: CHEM 1102, CHEM 1102 L, and BIOL 3321 or BIOL 3322 or BIOL 3370 or BIOL 3373 or BIOL 3374 or permission of instructor wild-type and mutant model organisms using classical and molecular genetic approaches.

 BIOL 3373 Genetics.
-(4) (taught regularly on rotation with 3372 and 3376)
+(4) (fall every year)

 This course includes topics in both classical and molecular genetics.
-Topics of study may include but are not limited to Mendelian and non-Mendelian transmission of genes, sex-linked traits, chromosomal genetics and genomes, DNA structure, replication, mutation and repair, gene expression and its
+Topics of study may include but are not limited to Mendelian and non-Mendelian transmission of genes, sex-linked traits, chromosomal genetics and genomes, DNA structure, replication, mutation and repair, gene expression and its regulation, recombinant DNA technology, cancer, and population genetics.
+The laboratory will evaluate